laasicaram/Music_Storage_Analysis/README.md

 The project was successful in answering the set of questions about the store's business performance.
 The results of the project can be used by the store to make decisions about its marketing and product offerings.

+credits:

+Throughout the development of this project, I have sought inspiration from a pivotal video source: https://youtu.be/VFIuIjswMKM

 <!--## How to Contribute